NATIVE – CA ENDEMIC

 - Frequented by bees and beetles

-- Native people ate the bulbs boiled, steamed, roasted, or baked in earthen ovens (Anderson 2005)
+- Ate the bulbs boiled, steamed, roasted, or baked in earthen ovens (Anderson 2005)

 - See Lily family for more details about how Native people actively managed edible geophytes